moranneil/pands-problem-set/README.md

 ## Programming and Scripting

-This is file documents my solutions each of the ten problems given in the Programming and Scripting Problem Set 2019
+This file documents my solutions to each of the ten problems given in the Programming and Scripting Problem Set 2019

 ## Question 1 sumupto.py